rograf/gpio2mqtt/readme.md

 ## MQTT Messages

 ### Generated Messages
-- Status Request: Sent to `gpio2mqtt/status/request` to request the status of all monitored and controlled GPIO pins.
+- Status Request: Sent to `gpio2mqtt/status/request` to request the status of all monitored and controlled GPIO.
-- Status Response: Published to `gpio2mqtt/status/response` containing the status of all monitored and controlled GPIO pins.
+- Status Response: Published to `gpio2mqtt/status/response` containing the status of all monitored and controlled GPIO.
 ```bash
 {
   "inputs": {